 Every year, millions of people find themselves facing insurmountable financial troubles.
 For many, financial hardships aren’t a result of wrongdoings or poorly planned actions; in many cases, families aren’t prepared to face the sort of financial pressure that can arise seemingly out of nowhere, especially without savings.

 When debt gets too high and earnings too low, wiping the slate clean can be the only way to turn things around once and for all.
-However, there are some additional measures that can be the saving grace a family needs, all without the need to take the extreme steps toward filing for bankruptcy.
+However, some additional measures can be the saving grace a family needs, all without the need to take extreme steps toward filing for bankruptcy.
 Consumer proposals, for instance, can be an effective way of managing a tumultuous financial situation without taking any outstanding measures to help families get back on track.

 What Is A Consumer Proposal?